 Underground parking gets arriving guests off to a good start (€10 per night to residents, lift to reception), followed by prompt efficient and friendly welcome in a bright reception area with comfortable seating, fresh flowers and a sociable atmosphere.

 Accommodation is generally very comfortable with kingsize beds, good desk space (with all the necessary technical items nearby) and work chair, safe, good lighting, mini-bar, tea/coffee making facilities iron and ironing board, all as standard, and well finished bathrooms.
 Regular maintenance and refurbishment is the norm, although some rooms may seem a little dated, a major refurbishment programme for the whole hotel was started in 2015 with all of the rooms due for a makeover in Phase 2.

 Conference/banqueting (400/260), business centre, broadband wi/fi; underground carpark; children welcome (Under 12s free in parents' room; cots available, high chair, baby changing facilities, childrens menu).
-No pets.
+Pets permitted (charge; weight restriction).
 Lift.
 Fitness Room.

 Rooms 193 (39 executive, 3 for disabled, 187 no smoking).
 Room rate €175-295 (max.
 2 guests).
 Closed 25 Dec.